 - Signet ring.
 The rare signet ring form of epithelial mesothelioma cells are characterized by a large vacuole which is a cavity within the cell.
 This makes it look like there is a ring inside the cell with a large stone on one side.
 Signet ring mesothelioma must be differentiated from adenocarcinomas and carcinomas with the same structure.

 - Other types.
 There are other subtypes of epithelial mesothelioma that are so rare they have only ever been observed in a handful of patients.
 These include glomeruloid, histiocytoid, bakery roll, gaucher-like, single file, macrocystic, microcystic, placentoid, and pleomorphic.

 Diagnosing and Treating Rare Epithelial Mesotheliomas

 Diagnosis of the subtype of mesothelioma is crucially important.
 It is important to make sure mesothelioma is not mistaken for another type of cancer, like adenocarcinoma, which would require a different treatment plan.
 Pathologists must carefully examine biopsy samples to determine not just the shape and pattern of the cancer cells, but also from what tissue they originated.

 Treatment for any subtype of epithelial mesothelioma depends on the individual patient and how far the cancer has progressed.
 Surgery is often used if the cancer has not metastasized.
 Surgery removes as much cancerous tissue as possible and can be followed by radiation therapy or chemotherapy to destroy remaining cells.

 With rare types of mesothelioma, delayed or incorrect diagnosis is common.
 This is because distinguishing between tare types of mesothelioma is difficult.
 Many people with a rare type will not be properly diagnosed until the cancer has already metastasized.
 A 61-year old female patient with clear cell mesothelioma that developed in the peritoneum died due to large amount of ascites and respiratory failure 11days after her admission to the hospital in Japan.
 Diagnosis happened after she died.
-Late diagnosis of the disease makes treatment difficult and outcomes less positive.
+Late diagnosis of the disease makes treatment difficult and leads to poor survival rates.